soffes/hands/Readme.markdown

 Simple library for calculating poker hands.

 Currently this gem is very limited.
 I plan on adding outs, odds, and other actually useful stuff.
 I started writing this on a plane as a personal challenge.
-It's current state is crude, although is tested and works.
+It's current state is crude, although tested and works.

 ## Installation